hsemple/pythongis_tutorials/docs/source/functions.rst

 5. Rewrite the gravity model that appears in geography textbooks as function.

-6. The scriptsbelow uses arcpy's buffer function to buffer a shapefile.
+6. The script sbelow uses arcpy's buffer function to buffer a shapefile.
 Run the script using your own data.
 Comment it to show your understanding of the function.